-Photos: Israeli air raids kills dozens across the Gaza Strip
+Photos: Israeli air raids kill dozens across the Gaza Strip

 In Pictures

-Photos: Israeli air raids kills dozens across the Gaza Strip
+Photos: Israeli air raids kill dozens across the Gaza Strip

-At least 32,600 Palestinians have been killed by Israel since October 7, with more than 71 killed in the last 24 hours.
+At least 32,600 Palestinians have been killed by Israel since October 7, with 71 killed in the last 24 hours.

 Israel has continued its aerial and ground bombardment of the Gaza Strip, killing dozens more Palestinians, as fighting rages around Gaza City’s main al-Shifa hospital, Palestinian officials and the Israeli military said.